medcomdk/MedComLandingPage/docs/assets/documents/NewToFHIR.md

   </tr>
   <tr>
     <td class="tg-cxm4"><span style="font-weight:bold">Profiling</span></td>
-    <td class="tg-t3tv">To fit a resource to a given context.
+    <td class="tg-t3tv">Profiling allow to fit resource to a given context, by defining constrains and/or bydefine extensions.
 It is widely recognized that when exchanging data it is impossible to make a one size fits all within healthcare worldwide.<br>To accommodate this, the resources made generic with the possibility to be profiled to fit a specific context, such as exchanging a CareCommunication message between Danish healthcare parties.</td>
     <td class="tg-t3tv">Profiling could be to require a lastname and an identifier of a patient or citizen when exchanging information about the person.</td>
   </tr>
   <tr>
     <td class="tg-cxm4"><span style="font-weight:bold">Extensions</span></td>
     <td class="tg-t3tv">To extend a resource to include additional information than defined by HL7. </td>
-    <td class="tg-t3tv">Extending the Patient resource with a CPR-number.
-As this is unique in Denmark, the generic Patient resource does not include it as a patient identifier.</td>
+    <td class="tg-t3tv"> Extending the MedCom MessageHeader with a reportOfAdmissionFlag.</td>
   </tr>
   <tr>
     <td class="tg-cxm4"><span style="font-weight:bold">CodeSystem</span></td>